PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 ### Predicate locks

-We need a predicate lock [3].
+We need a predicate lock.
 It works similarly to the shared/exclusive lock described earlier, but rather than belonging to a particular object (e.g., one row in a table), it belongs to all objects that match some search condition.

 A predicate lock restricts access as follows: